(Download by clicking on pdf button at end.)

 For scientifically validated, but practical bird window safety solutions: Download “Consumer Guide to Window Strike Prevention” https://birdfriendlyyards.net/consumerguide/

 (The principal researcher was Desiree Narango.
-Dr. Doug Tallamy was a co-author.
+Dr. Doug Tallamy and Peter Marra were co-authors.
 “Nonnative plants reduce population growth of an insectivorous bird,: Desirée L. Narangoa,b,1,2, Douglas W. Tallamy, and Peter P. Marra PNAS October, 2018.)

 Author communication February 25, 2021.
 “For the purposes of your work, figure 2B might be the best for representing the average young fledged per territory.”